Last updated on May 15th, 2025 at 04:37 pm

 Boats and Water Taxis:

-As the Gili Islands are situated in close proximity to each other and to the mainland of Lombok, boat transport is essential.
-Regular boat services operate between the islands and the mainland, as well as between the Gili Islands.
-Tickets can be easily book online via 12go.
+As the Gili Islands are situated close to each other and the mainland of Lombok, boat transport is essential.
+Regular boat services operate between the islands and the mainland, and between the Gili Islands.
+Tickets can be easily booked online via 12go.

 Can you use ATMs in the Gili Islands?

-Each of the Gili islands has ATMs but there are a few things to consider:
+Each of the Gili islands has ATMs available but there are a few things to consider:

 ATMs on each Gili Island (at the time of writing):

-Gili Trawangan, being the largest and most developed of the Gili Islands, has the most ATMs, often located near the harbour or in central areas with only one on the west coast.
-Gili Air has four and Gili Meno has one ATM.
+Gili Trawangan, being the largest and most developed of the Gili Islands, has the most ATMs, often located near the harbor or in central areas with only one on the west coast.

 Cash is King: